 I'm so glad we did this when she slept:

 Our daughter has a floor bed in her room for naps and we also co-sleep and bed share.
-However, even when I’m putting her down for the night, I always put her to bed on her floor bed.
+However, even when I'm putting her down for the night, I always put her to bed on her floor bed.
 We do the same routine as a nap and if she wakes in the night (she still does every night at 13 months) I bring her into our bed.
-We recently have stopped nursing at night and only do it “when the sun shines”.
+We recently have stopped nursing at night (blog post about how we did that here) and only nurse “when the sun shines”.

 With the floor bed, the whole point is that the whole room is childproof.
 So, if they wake up and they're content, they can just crawl around their room and play.
 They can explore their room and get some independence without you having to worry that they're not safe